DienDoesData/DienDoesData/README.md

 - 🗽 **NYC Vacation Rental Analysis** – Identified top neighborhoods, property types, and highest-earning rentals using exploratory data analysis & revenue modeling
 - **Ecommerce Retention and Cohort Analysis** - This project highlights customer retention patterns and conversion funnel performance, providing data-driven insights to guide strategic decision-making for the e-commerce business.
 - **E-Commerce Business Performance Insight** - A review of superstore’s operations in an effort to increase profitability to avoid bankruptcy.
+- **Superstore Return-Rate Analysis** - The goal of this project was to analyze customer return patterns at the Superstore to identify the root causes of returned orders.
+The analysis aimed to quantify the financial and operational impact of returns and to provide data-driven insights that support process improvements.
 ---

 ## 📂 Explore My Work